-This is especially true in markets like Texas where the advertised price of electricity is a combination of an energy rate and a delivery rate, and the final price you pay is completely dependent on your monthly kWh usage.
+This is especially true in markets like Texas.
+In Texas, the advertised price of electricity is a combination of an energy rate and a delivery rate.
+The final price you pay is completely dependent on your monthly kWh usage.

 First, some background on deregulation and rates

 Before smart meters, utilities used analog utility meters (the ones with the horizontal spinning wheel) for decades.
 They were either read by a human meter reader or estimated every month.
-At the end of the month, the electric utility knew how much electricity you used and sent you a bill without any idea of what time of day or week you actually used electricity.
+At the end of the month, the electric utility knew how much electricity you used.
+And they sent you a bill without any idea of what time of day or week you actually used electricity.

 Then, deregulation and smart meters appeared on the scene and things got more interesting.

-With deregulation, the retail electricity markets are open and electricity providers compete for your business because you can now purchase your supply of electricity from someone other than your utility.
+With deregulation, the retail electricity markets are open and electricity providers compete for your business.
+Deregulation lets you purchase your supply of electricity from someone other than your utility.

-In almost all deregulated states, the energy rate is the only advertised rate and the utility continues to send you an electric bill which includes the utility’s regulated cost of delivery and the supply (or generation) portion which is collected on behalf of your retail electric supplier.
+In almost all deregulated states, the energy rate is the only advertised rate.
+Your utility continues to send you an electric bill which includes the utility’s regulated cost of delivery and the supply (or generation) portion.
+The utility bills for the electricity provider you pick.

 In Texas, however, the electricity provider is responsible for sending your electric bill and passing through the utility’s regulated cost of delivering electricity.
 Texas electricity providers quote electricity prices at three different kWh usage levels as required by the Texas Public Utilities Commission.

-These advertised prices are actually “all-in” prices of electricity at specific usage levels that combine both the energy rate (deregulated) and the utility delivery rate (regulated).
-This three rate structure, while intending to help consumers find the right plan for their usage, actually creates confusion for consumers and opportunities for marketers to come up with very creative pricing structures.
+These advertised prices are actually “all-in” prices of electricity at specific usage levels.
+An all in rate combines both the energy rate (deregulated) and the utility delivery rate (regulated).
+This three rate structure, while intending to help consumers find the right plan for their usage, actually creates confusion for consumers.

-The mass rollout of smart meters allows electricity providers to offer a much wider variety of plans, all based on your usage patterns and habits.
-By having near real-time knowledge of your electricity usage, providers can offer cheaper (or free) electricity at certain times, flat fee electricity plans, prepaid electricity plans, and usage driven tiered rate plans.
+The mass rollout of smart meters allows electricity providers to offer a much wider variety of plans.
+These are plans based on your usage patterns and habits.
+By having near real-time knowledge of your electricity usage, providers can offer free electricity at certain times, flat fee electricity plans, prepaid electricity plans, and usage driven tiered rate plans.